DannyBen/sector-seven-builder/src/data/software/eclipse/description.md

 ## Overview

-Send encrypted emails and encrypt any text in place using this simple and portable tool.
+Eclipse is a portable system tray application that lets you send encrypted emails and encrypt any text in place.

 ## How it Works